 - 8. Promptly upon receipt of a report, the Title IX Coordinator or Deputy Coordinator will: - a.
-Take necessary steps to identify victims or potential claimants if not identified in the report - b.
-Contact each victim or potential claimant to offer Supportive Measures, regardless of whether the potential claimant intends to file a formal complaint. - c.
-Complete a Conflict/Bias review and if a potential Bias or Conflict is identified, transfer the report to another Coordinator who does not report to the Coordinator and to whom the Coordinator does not report. - d.
-The Title IX Coordinator will respond to the report in a manner that is reasonable in light of known circumstances at the time and will avoid acing in a manner that is deliberately indifferent as that term is used under the Title IX regulations. - 9.
-Upon meeting/discussing the report with the potential claimant, the Title IX Coordinator responsible for overseeing the case will: - a.
+Take necessary steps to identify potential Complainants if not identified in the report - b.
+Contact each potential Complainant to offer Supportive Measures, regardless of whether the potential Complainant intends to file a Formal Complaint. - c.
+Complete a Conflict of Interest/Bias review and if a potential Bias or Conflict of Interest is identified, transfer the report to another Coordinator who does not report to the Coordinator and to whom the Coordinator does not report. - d.
+The Title IX Coordinator will respond to the report in a manner that is reasonable in light of known circumstances at the time and will avoid acting in a manner that is deliberately indifferent as that term is used under the Title IX regulations. - 9.
+Upon meeting/discussing the report with the potential Complainant, the Title IX Coordinator responsible for overseeing the case will: - a.
+Offer and determine appropriate Supportive Measures, individualized to consider the wishes and needs of the potential Complainant, regardless of whether a Formal Complaint is filed.
+Supportive Measures may be implemented by the Title IX Coordinator or with the assistance of appropriate administrators. - b.
 Determine if the allegations as reported meet the definition of Sexual Harassment under Title IX regulations and be covered by Title IX.
-If not, the report will be referred to the University's review/disciplinary/grievance process for non-Title IX violations. - b.
-If the allegations appear to meet the requirements for a Title IX resolution, offer and determine appropriate Supportive Measures, individualized to consider the wishes and needs of the victim or potential claimant, regardless of whether a Formal Complaint is filed or not.
+If not, the report will be referred to the appropriate University review/disciplinary/resolution process for non-Title IX violations. - c.
+Explain the process for filing a Formal Complaint, the investigative and formal resolution process, and the availability of an informal resolution process.